 Your Efforts Allow Countless Patients To See Again

-The Fred Hollows Foundation is committed to sustainable sight restoring work across the globe.
+The Fred Hollows Foundation is committed to restoring site to people across the globe.
 Beyond restoring sight for patients, we reach remote communities to:

 - Renovate and build medical facilities